lululau/icrt/README.md

 icrt
 ====

-iTerm2 CWD restore tool, restore current work directory of shells in sessions of iTerm2
+iTerm2 CWD restore tool, restore current work directories of shells in sessions of iTerm2